Author, Andrew Gibson

 Sometimes proof of address might be needed for overseas residents.

-The process is normally pretty quick.
-Some companies will complete this step in the same working day.
+The registration process is normally pretty quick.

 Step 2 – Secure an exchange rate

 Once the ID check is done, you are ready to secure an exchange rate.

 To send money to the UK, you are buying Pounds (GBP) and selling whatever foreign currency you hold.

 Any exchange rate quoted by your bank or a money transfer company will be on a live basis.

 You can decide whether to go ahead or not.